japila-books/spark-sql-internals/docs/logical-operators/AppendData.md

 * [ResolveInsertInto](../logical-analysis-rules/ResolveInsertInto.md) logical resolution rule is executed
 * `DataFrameWriter` is requested to [insertInto](../DataFrameWriter.md#insertInto)

-## Query Planning
+## Execution Planning

-`AppendData` is planned to one of the physical operators in [DataSourceV2Strategy](../execution-planning-strategies/DataSourceV2Strategy.md) execution planning strategy:
+`AppendData` is planned as one of the physical operators by [DataSourceV2Strategy](../execution-planning-strategies/DataSourceV2Strategy.md) execution planning strategy:

 * `AppendDataExecV1`
 * `AppendDataExec`